-Whether you’ve decided to liquidate your company voluntarily, or have been forced into liquidation by a creditor, closing down a business in this way is challenging both practically and emotionally.
+Whether you’ve decided to liquidate your company voluntarily, or have been forced into liquidation by a creditor, closing down a business can be a stressful time both emotionally and financially.

 If you’re an employee of the company in insolvency, as well as being a director, you may be able to make a claim for redundancy and other statutory entitlements if it’s going to be liquidated.

 Statutory redundancy rules specify that you must have worked under a contract of employment for at least two years continuously, in a practical role that is more than advisory.
-You also need to have worked a minimum of 16 hours per week, and be owed money by your company.
+You also need to have worked a minimum of 16 hours per week.

 But where does the money for government redundancy come from, and how much redundancy pay will you get?